Home > Seattle > Seattle Cruises

 Where to Stay Before or After a Seattle Cruise

-Staying in downtown Seattle will give you the best chance to see the city, and offers easy access to Seattle’s best attractions.
+Staying in downtown Seattle will give you the best opportunity to see the city, and offers easy access to Seattle’s best attractions.
 Hotel rates are at their highest during cruise season, however, so don’t expect to find many cheap options.
-Many hotels offer cruise packages that include transport to the terminal, but these are generally not big money-savers, as cab/rideshare fare to the pier is fairly inexpensive and Shuttle Express offers scheduled transport from some downtown hotels to the cruise terminals at a rate of just $12 per person.
-If you’re sailing on a Norwegian or Oceana cruise that departs from the Bell Street Terminal, The Edgewater Hotel and Marriott Waterfront are both within easy walking distance of the pier.
+Some hotels offer cruise packages that include transport to the terminal, but these are generally not big money-savers, as taxi or Uber fare to the pier is fairly inexpensive and Shuttle Express offers scheduled transport from many downtown hotels to the cruise terminals at a rate of just $12 per person.

-- The Edgewater Hotel • Location • Hotel phone: (206) 728-7000
+- The Edgewater • Location • Hotel phone: (206) 728-7000

 - Marriott Waterfront • Location • Hotel phone: (206) 443-5000

-- The Four Seasons Seattle • Location • Hotel phone: (206) 749 7000
+- Four Seasons • Location • Hotel phone: (206) 749 7000

 - Inn at the Market • Location • Hotel phone: (206) 443 3600

-- Thompson Seattle • Location • Hotel phone: (206) 623-4600
+- Thompson • Location • Hotel phone: (206) 623-4600

 - Hotel Max • Location • Hotel phone: (206) 728 6299